-I suspected back then England might hold tight to the delusion of an empire and stick with Britain just to snub Scotland.
-That presupposed there would be a “South Britain”, a “North Britain” in Northumberland, and a “Middle Britain”, somewhere around Nottingham, mythical Robin Hood territory.
+I suspected back then England might hold tight to the delusion of an empire and stick with Britain just to snub Scotland and mollify wee Englanders.
+That presupposed there would be a “South Britain” – Devon and Cornwall, a “North Britain” – Northumberland, and a “Middle Britain”, somewhere around Nottingham, mythical Robin Hood territory.

-Instead, we have a fiercely anti-democratic British prime minister, Boris Johnson, fronting a tyrannical British state, a man who has anointed himself ‘prime minister of the four nations’, arrogantly ignoring devolution parliaments and assemblies.
+Instead, we have a fiercely anti-democratic British prime minister, Boris Johnson, fronting a tyrannical British state, a man who has anointed himself ‘prime minister of the four nations’, arrogantly ignoring devolution parliament and assemblies.

 Stand well back and look again

-To understand why the Union is not worth resuscitating you have to stand well back, back to the late Sixties early Seventies.
+To understand why the Union is not worth resuscitating you have to stand well back, back to the late Sixties and early Seventies.
 When I was in short trousers the Union could not have been more secure.
 Britain was still a world power.

 In the Sixties, London dominated everything, or took over everything if the source made money.
 In that category fell popular music, classical music, television programming, fashion, photography, fine art, magazine production, newspapers, novels and writer’s agents.
 If you were anything wanting to be someone you gravitated to London.

 The SNP at the time was a blot on the misty moors of the Highlands, an irrelevant and oft derided eccentric sect that attracted more ridicule than serious interest.
 One of its founding members, Hugh MacDiarmid, was forever getting thrown out of the SNP and invited back in again.
 He was news, the others were considered comics in kilts.

 Scotland’s mainstream parties were Labour and Tory.
 Scotland was that contradictory thing: proud of its Red Clydeside yet rejecting any thought of independence.
 In fact, when revolutionary socialist John Maclean was at his oratory height, Scotland voted Tory.
 Only in times of adversity did dissent ferment in the tenement villages of Glasgow.

-The paradox of the Anglo-Scottish mentality is, we died for other people’s countries, not for Scotland.
+The paradox of the Anglo-Scottish mentality is, we die for other people’s countries, not for Scotland.
 In reality we killed for English power.